icpmoles/ros2_performance_test/SECURITY_DEMO.md

 # Using Performance Test with security enabled

-ROS2 security can restrict what nodes can publish and subscribe, or even what topics a node can publish or subscribe to.
+ROS 2 security can restrict what nodes can publish and subscribe, or even what topics a node can publish or subscribe to.
-For an overview of ROS2 security, see [the SROS package](https://github.com/ros2/sros2) on github.
+For an overview of ROS 2 security, see [the SROS package](https://github.com/ros2/sros2) on github.

 ## Performance Test Security Demo

-Performance Test provides a helper script to quickly set up ROS2 security.
+Performance Test provides a helper script to quickly set up ROS 2 security.
 First, you should be able to build and run `performance_test` using the steps in the README.md.